 How WAT Websites Handles SEO Tracking

-All our SEO plans include a custom dashboard that connects to Google Search Console, GA4, and your GBP — giving you all your key insights in one place, in plain English.
+All our SEO plans include a custom dashboard that connects to Google Search Console, GA4, and your GBP.
+You get every key insight in one place, in plain English.

 No logging into three separate tools.
-No trying to interpret raw data.
-Just a clear monthly view of how your SEO is performing.
+No squinting at raw data trying to work out what it means.
+Just a clear monthly view of how your SEO is actually doing.